 Our Wild-Caught Marine Collagen powder is made from the skin of three types of wild-caught, deep-sea fish – cod, haddock and pollock.

 Why the skin, and not the fish itself?

 Deriving collagen peptides from fish skin is advantageous for several reasons:

 - Fish skin is rich in collagen, which makes up between 70% and 80% of the skin’s dry weight.

 - The protein-containing scales on fish skin contains 18 different amino acids, a high proportion of which have a strong calcium-binding affinity, adding to your calcium intake and potentially improving calcium bioavailability, or how your body utilizes calcium.*

-- Cod skin collagen is rich in beneficial amino acids like glycine, alanine, proline and hydroxyproline, with small traces of cysteine and tyrosine.
+- Fish skin collagen is rich in beneficial amino acids like glycine, alanine, proline and hydroxyproline, with small traces of cysteine and tyrosine.

 Two factors make the peptides in our Marine Collagen exceptionally valuable for human supplementation – their smaller particle size and lower molecular weight.

 The peptides in our Marine Collagen tablets or powder have an average molecular weight of 3000 Da.
 Da, an abbreviation for Dalton, is the standard unit used to represent the weight of large molecules such as proteins.